nguyen-td/bispectrum_decomposition/README.md

 # Cross-bispectrum decomposition
 In this repository you can find code for the decomposition method (`bsfit.m`), the statistical test (`bsfit_stats.m`), simulations (`simulations/`) and data analysis.
 The method itself has been developed by [Guido Nolte](https://www.uke.de/allgemein/arztprofile-und-wissenschaftlerprofile/wissenschaftlerprofilseite_guido_nolte.html) and [Stefan Haufe](https://www.tu.berlin/uniml/about/head-of-group) and is yet unpublished.

 You can find the pipeline that was used for the simulation experiments in `simulations/main_sim_pac.m`.
 The main function for the real data analysis is `main.m`.
-A minimal script that shows the decomposition on simulated data without any complex analysis is in ...
+A minimal demo script that shows the decomposition on simulated data without any complex analysis can be found in `main_demo.m`.
 Running code in this repository requires the installation of [EEGLAB](https://github.com/sccn/eeglab).

+💡 If you have any questions about the code or the project, please reach out to `tien-dung.nguyen@utexas.edu`, I am happy to answer your questions!

 ## Problem formulation
 The aim of this method is to identify $N$ brain source interactions from given estimates of the cross-bispectrum between $M$ sensors, with $N < M$.
 Compared to the biPISA approach [Chella et al., 2016](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.93.052420), which decomposes the antisymmetrized sensor cross-bispectrum into a set of pairwise interacting subsystems, this method is not restricted to _pairwise_ source interactions but can be used to evaluate interactions between $n$ sources.